LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 least favorite target?
 Well, here we go..

 1. **New Game With Another World** - This lets you select a world from wherever you are storing your world building files.
 Any world you want to play other than the one you are playing.
 You *could* also pick the one that you just played, but that would be a little weird, don't you think?
-2. **New Game With Same World** - THis just restarts the game using the same world map you just played.
+2. **New Game With Same World** - This just restarts the game using the same world map you just played.
 You get to kill that enemy of yours all over again!
 Huzzah!
 3. **Exit** - Duh.